lisamonozlai/exploratory-data-analysis-of-diabetes-progression/readme.md

 # Exploratory Data Analysis of Diabetes Progression

 This project uses Python to examine how common clinical measures (such as BMI, blood pressure, and cholesterol) relate to diabetes progression.
 The focus is on producing clear insights accessible to a broad audience.
+The project can be viewed either as a [PDF](https://github.com/lisamonozlai/exploratory-data-analysis-of-diabetes-progression/blob/main/reports/eda_diabetes_progression.pdf) or in a [Jupyter Notebook](https://github.com/lisamonozlai/exploratory-data-analysis-of-diabetes-progression/blob/main/notebooks/eda_diabetes_progression.ipynb).

 ## Dataset
 This analysis uses a well-known 2004 diabetes dataset (`diabetes.csv`) from the [University of Copenhagen](https://www4.stat.ncsu.edu/%7Eboos/var.select/diabetes.html), commonly used in data science education.